 Kerala birdwatching holidays, Western Ghats

-Price includes accommodation, most meals, aircon transportation, guide fees, entrance fees & taxes.
+Price includes accommodation, all meals, aircon transportation, guide fees, entrance fees to forest areas, all birding walks & taxes.

 This trip can also be tailor-made.